Connecticut

 No fee may be charged for such a petition.
 As part of the petition, an arrest record or affidavit must be included to show the offense qualifies under these criteria.
 If the petition is “in order” the court “shall” direct all police, court, and prosecutor records to be erased pursuant to section 54-142a (“court records” as defined here do not include official transcripts).
 No waiting period is specified, except that erasure may not be ordered while the offense is pending or, if the case contains more than one count, until all counts are entitled to erasure.
 When the case is disposed, electronic or portions of electronic records otherwise entitled to erasure under this section, shall be erased.

 Automatic relief: Effective Jan.
 1, 2023, all records of arrest and convictions of possession of four ounces or less of cannabis under section 21a-279(c)(2015) between January 1, 2000 and October 1, 2015, shall be, pursuant to section 54-142a, automatically erased, if the records are electronic or “deemed erased by operation of law,” if the records are not electronic (“court records” as defined here do not include official transcripts).
+See Section 9 of SB 1201.
 This provision does not apply to records if the case contains more than one count, until all counts are entitled to erasure, except that electronic or portions of electronic records otherwise entitled to erasure under this section, shall be erased.
 “Electronic records” do not include scanned physical documents.
 Partial redaction of physical documents or scanned documents is not required.
 The DMV is not required to erase criminal history record information in a driving record.
 A person whose records are erased under this authority may represent to any entity other than a criminal justice agency that they have not been arrested or convicted.
-See Section 9 of SB 1201.

 E. Diversion and deferred adjudication

 Accelerated Pretrial Rehabilitation: Pretrial diversion is authorized for crimes that are “not of a serious nature.”
 Class C felonies eligible only if the defendant can show “good cause.”
 Defendant may have no prior convictions involving violence.
-See § 54-56e.
+See Conn.
+Gen. Stat. § 54-56e.
 “Any defendant who makes application for participation in such program shall pay to the court an application fee of thirty-five dollars.
 No defendant shall be allowed to participate in the pretrial program for accelerated rehabilitation more than two times.” § 54-56e(b).
 If a defendant satisfactorily completes probation, the court shall dismiss such charges.
 Upon dismissal, “all records of such charges shall be erased pursuant to section 54-142a. ” § 54-56e(f).

 The erasure provisions of Conn.
 Gen. Stat. § 54-142a also apply to several specific deferred adjudication and diversion programs.
-See Gen. Stat. § 29-33(h) (sale or transfer of pistols and revolvers); Conn.
+See Conn.
+Gen. Stat. § 29-33(h) (sale or transfer of pistols and revolvers); Conn.
 Gen. Stat. § 17a-692 et seq.
 (Suspended Prosecution or Conviction and Probation and Court-Ordered Treatment for Drug or Alcohol Dependency); § 46b-38c (Family Violence Education Program); § 53a-39c (Community Service Labor Program); § 54-56g (Pretrial Alcohol Education) and § 54-56i (Pretrial Drug Education Program); § 54-56j (Pretrial School Violence Prevention Program).

 F. Victims of human trafficking